Xarelto: 7 things you should know

-- Xarelto belongs to the class of drugs known as factor Xa inhibitors.
-It may also be called an anticoagulant (stops blood from clotting).
+- Xarelto belongs to the class of drugs known as a factor Xa inhibitor.
+It may also be called a direct oral anticoagulant (DOAC) (this means it stops blood from clotting).

-- May also be used to protect against the development of deep vein thrombosis (DVT) (blood clots in the deep veins) following hip or knee replacement surgery.
+- May also be used to prevent the development of deep vein thrombosis (DVT) (blood clots in the deep veins) following hip or knee replacement surgery.

 - Xarelto is also used in the treatment of DVT and pulmonary embolism (PE) (where blood clots lodge in the lungs), and to lower the risk of recurrent DVT and PE.

-- Is less likely than warfarin to interact with other drugs or foods; however, it does interact with some medicines.
+- It is less likely than warfarin to interact with other drugs or foods; however, it does interact with some medicines.

 - Xarelto is taken as an oral tablet once or twice daily.